confluentinc/ksql/documentation/quickstart-non-docker.rst

 Produce topic data
 ------------------

-The KSQL quickstart requires you to run the provided data generator which produces data to two Kafka topics ``pageviews`` and ``users`` in your Kafka cluster.
+The KSQL quickstart assumes you have run at least the following three steps to produce data to two Kafka topics ``pageviews`` and ``users`` in your Kafka cluster.

 1. Download the data generator jar file <TODO: insert download link>